 Lack of confidence of superior in subordinates

-Superiors may not have trust or confidence on his subordinates and may not seek their ideas and advices which may be wrong sometimes and hamper a good communication.
+Superiors may not have trust or confidence in their subordinates and may not seek their ideas and advice which may be wrong sometimes and hamper good communication.

 Lack of proper incentives